 Paraphilia: An abnormal sexual desire

 Ever heard of crazy foot fetishes?
 Well, those are a type of paraphilia.
-This article will tell you everything you need to know about what is a paraphilia, what the symptoms, causes, diagnosis, and treatments are and the different types of paraphilia.
+This article will tell you everything you need to know what is a paraphilia, what the symptoms, causes, diagnosis, and treatments are and the different types of paraphilia.

 What is paraphilia?